Time of upload: 08.01.2018 – 08.17

-1. In line with the relevant fire safety regulations* your fire risk assessments of buildings should be reviewed and updated as required, and should include the following:
+1. The relevant fire safety regulations* provides that your fire risk assessments of buildings should be reviewed and updated as required, and should include the following actions:

-- If you are a Zurich customer we also recommend you review any Risk Improvement Actions we have issued to you
+- If you are a Zurich customer, you may also find it helpful to review any Risk Improvement Actions we have issued to you

-(Please note: a fire risk assessment should be carried out by a competent person and it is strongly recommended that due consideration is given to their experience relative to the nature of risk, and any appropriate expertise and specialisms held.
+(Please note: fire risk assessments should be carried out by a competent person with due consideration to their experience relative to the nature of risk, including any appropriate expertise and specialisms held.
 See question 8 for more information).

 Specific guidance around fire risks assessment can be found in the Local Government Association guidance document – ‘Fire Safety in Purpose Built Blocks’ https://www.local.gov.uk/fire-safety-purpose-built-flats.

-2. It is vital that relevant findings or any changes are communicated to residents and other key stakeholders.
+2. All relevant findings or changes should be communicated to residents and other key stakeholders.

-- Where actions are required of residents or there are changes in responsibilities, actions or procedures these must be communicated effectively and validation received that these are understood.
+- All resident actions and / or changes in responsibilities, actions or procedures should be communicated effectively with a confirmation that the communications have been understood.

 - Typically, your Local Authority, Fire Authority, Tenant Management Organisation or Landlord Managing Agent would be available to support these communications and should also be made aware of any findings.